devkilyungi/BetterRest/README.md

 BetterRest is a simple SwiftUI app designed to help you improve your sleep quality by calculating the optimal bedtime based on your wake-up time, desired sleep duration, and coffee intake.

+## Disclaimer

+*The recommendations provided by BetterRest are based on a machine learning model trained on simulated data and should be used for informational purposes only.
+The data used to train the model is not actual health data and should not be considered as a substitute for professional medical advice.
+Always consult with a healthcare professional for personalized sleep recommendations and guidance on improving sleep quality.*

 ## Features

 - **Bedtime Recommendation**: Enter your wake-up time, desired sleep duration, and daily coffee intake to receive a personalized recommendation for your bedtime.